ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/tampa-bay.md

 *   Support and provide funds for public and private land conservation programs throughout the Tampa Bay watershed where such lands could be available for restoration and stormwater treatment projects that are critical to the overall restoration and management of Tampa Bay.
 *   Reduce propeller scarring within seagrass beds, continue to evaluate the effectiveness of restoration techniques on scarred beds, and pursue restoration at appropriate sites to preserve the diversity of seagrass communities and provide foraging habitat for the Florida manatee and numerous other fish and wildlife species.
 *   Promote the use of living shorelines, where needed and appropriate, to protect against erosion and sea level rise while providing habitat to numerous fish and wildlife species, including the stabilization of island shorelines (e.g., Tarpon and Little Bird Keys) through placement of oyster shell bars and planting smooth cordgrass to encourage mangrove seeds to take root.
+{{< figure class="photo-right" src="/images/pages/egmont-key-located-at-mouth-of-tampa-bay.jpg" alt="Black cormorant birds perched on a sign in front of a white beach." caption="Beneficial use of dredged material being used for colonial waterbird habitat.
+Photo by Keith Ramos, USFWS." >}}
 *   Pursue beneficial habitat restoration uses for dredged material, and find efficiencies where possible, including cost-sharing and expedited permitting opportunities.
 *   Work with the U.S. Army Corps of Engineers and the Port of Tampa Bay to evaluate the maintenance of navigation channels (e.g., Egmont Channel) to ensure that dredging is not contributing to erosion issues, and to maximize the habitat benefits of material generated from maintenance dredging for bird species.
 *   Support efforts of the Southwest Florida Water Management District’s SWIM program and other public-private partnerships to restore coastal and watershed habitats as well as improve the bay’s water quality through stormwater treatment.